microsoft/vscode-appcenter/README.md

     * Distribute
     * Crashes
     * Analytics
-    They all open the corresponding App Center tabs for the applicaiton.
+    They all open the corresponding App Center tabs for the application.
 "Distribute" also contains CodePush stuff.

 3. You would like to open already existing react-native application with CodePush installed.
 When logged in, the following App Center Menu options should be avaliable under "Distribute > CodePush":
     * Set current app for CodePush